Screen Shot 2022-12-30 at 18.39.26.png

 Hello, I’m Steve.
 I’m a Somatic Movement Educator, Craniosacral Therapist, and Aquatic Bodywork Specialist.
 I grew up between Germany and Mexico, and initially studied music and drama.
 Then life threw me off script in search of healing, where I eventually rediscovered my art — in water.
 I live as a nomad these days as I offer my work around the world.

-Steve, Oaxaca by Heese
+Cayetana & Steve, Oaxaca by Emma Medina

 How it all began